rian39/notes/lazzarato_signs_machines_2014.md

 Without "machines," without asignifying semiotics, without diagrams, there is no capitalism.
 There are indeed relations of domination, power, and subjections 90

-We must free the human and non-human forces that the first industrial revolution imprisoned in _labor, language_ and _life_, and do so not order to find an "original" subjectivity, but to open and activate other processes of its production by seizing on the deterritorialization of work, language and life as an opportunity.
+We must free the human and non-human forces that the first industrial revolution imprisoned in _labor, language_ and _life_, and do so not order to find an "original" subjectivity, but to open and activate other processes of its production by seizing on the deterritorialization of work, language and life as an opportunity. {#platform-positive}